Beyond Rejection

 Beyond Rejection is a novel by Justin Leiber published in 1980.

 Plot summary

-Beyond Rejection is a novel in which Ismael Forth suffers a fatal accident and has his mind transferred into the body of Sally Cadmus.
+Beyond Rejection is a novel in which Ismael Forth dies from an accident and has his mind transferred into the mindless body of Sally Cadmus.

 Reception

 Greg Costikyan reviewed Beyond Rejection in Ares Magazine #6 and commented that "On one level [...]
 Beyond Rejection is a fast-paced thriller; on another, it is a psychological novel detailing Forth's gradual acceptance of his new body; on still another, it is a superbly written and thoroughly civilized book."